RubyLearning/blog/content/post/2012/07/23/the-ongoing-vigil-of-software-security.md

     </li>

     <li>
-      <em>Servers and Hosting</em>: it may save some money to host on a shared host or cousin Bill&#8217;s server, but will the data be secure?
-It&#8217;s best to strive for meeting all three of the CIA principles (Confidentiality, Integrity, and Availability) when choosing a host, striving for at least a medium-level for each principal. <ol>
+      <em>Servers and Hosting</em>: it may save some money to host on a shared host or cousin Bill's server, but will the data be secure?
+It's best to strive for meeting all three of the CIA principles (Confidentiality, Integrity, and Availability) when choosing a host, striving for at least a medium-level for each principal. <ol>
         <li>
           Keep the servers up-to-date.
         </li>